metacosm/articles/2023/en/red-hat-developers-blogs/josdk-part-4.md

 First, though, as it's been a while, you should upgrade to the latest versions of JOSDK, QOSDK and Quarkus, respectively to benefit from the bug fixes and new features that were introduced since we last looked at the code.
-You can skip to ****LINK TO SECTION WITH UPDATED CODE**** if you want to go straight to the updated code version and jump right to how to manage the status.
+You can skip to the [Adding a status to your custom resource](#adding-a-status-to-your-custom-resource) section if you want to go straight to the
+[updated code version](https://github.com/halkyonio/exposedapp-rhdblog/tree/part-3-updated) and jump right to how to manage the status.

 ## Updating to the latest versions

 ### Using `quarkus update`

 Upgrading a project is always a tricky proposition, especially when there's a wide gap between the old and new versions.
-Quarkus helps you here as well, though.
+Quarkus can help you with this task, though it might not work in all cases.
 In this case, you want to migrate from Quarkus 2.7.3.Final to the latest version, which at the time of the writing of this article, is 3.2.4.Final.
 You can use the `update` command that Quarkus provides.
-If you have the `quarkus` command line tool, you might want to upgrade this first and then simply run `quarkus dev`.
+If you have the `quarkus` command line tool, you might want to upgrade it first and then simply run `quarkus update`.

 Otherwise, using maven only, you can run:

 ```shell
 mvn io.quarkus.platform:quarkus-maven-plugin:3.2.4.Final:update -N